Life

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Ray and Claude arrive at Camp 8 prison and must accept their new reality - they will spend their lives as convicts.
 They cross into the prison world permanently., moving from reaction to action.

 The Collapse moment at 77 minutes (71% through) represents the emotional nadir.
 Here, A beloved fellow inmate dies, or they face their own mortality as elderly men.
-The "whiff of death" - they will die in prison, having lost their entire lives to injustice., reveals the protagonist at their lowest point.
+The "whiff of death" - they will die in prison, having lost their entire lives to injustice., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 87 minutes initiates the final act resolution at 81% of the runtime.
 Ray and Claude realize their friendship is what gave their lives meaning.
 They choose dignity and loyalty to each other over bitterness.
 They fake death/escape or find final redemption through their bond., demonstrating the transformation achieved throughout the journey.